Business Directory 101: Everything You Need to Know to Boost Your Local SEO

 The Role of Citations in SEO

 Citations—mentions of your business name, address, and phone number (NAP)—are a primary ranking factor for local search algorithms.
 Each directory listing creates a citation that helps search engines verify your business’s existence, location, and relevance.
+The process works similarly to academic citations: the more reputable sources that reference you, the more authority you accumulate.

 Citation building through directories is particularly valuable for businesses in competitive markets or those without strong domain authority.
 While a new business might struggle to rank its website initially, it can quickly establish local search presence through strategic directory listings.
+This is why some businesses appear in the Map Pack before they rank organically on page one.

 How Directories Help with Local Search Rankings